Prepatellar bursitis: Treatment

 Non-septic prepatellar bursitis can be treated with rest, the application of ice to the affected area, and anti-inflammatory drugs, particularly ibuprofen.
 Elevation of the affected leg during rest may also expedite the recovery process.
 Severe cases may require fine-needle aspiration of the bursa fluid, sometimes coupled with cortisone injections.
 However, some studies have shown that steroid injections may not be an effective treatment option.
 After the bursitis has been treated, rehabilitative exercise may help improve joint mechanics and reduce chronic pain.
+Rehabilitation may include conditioning and stretching exercises.

 Opinions vary as to which treatment options are most effective for septic prepatellar bursitis.
 McAfee and Smith recommend a course of oral antibiotics, usually oxacillin sodium or cephradine, and assert that surgery and drainage are unnecessary.
 Wilson-MacDonald argues that oral antibiotics are "inadequate", and recommends intravenous antibiotics for managing the infection.
 Some authors suggest surgical irrigation of the bursa by means of a subcutaneous tube.
 Others suggest that bursectomy may be necessary for intractable cases; the operation is an outpatient procedure that can be performed in less than half an hour.

 Epidemiology

 The various nicknames associated with prepatellar bursitis arise from the fact that it commonly occurs among those individuals whose professions require frequent kneeling, such as carpenters, carpet layers, gardeners, housemaids, mechanics, miners, plumbers, and roofers.
 The exact incidence of the condition is not known; it is difficult to estimate because only severe septic cases require hospital admission, and mild non-septic cases generally go unreported.
 Prepatellar bursitis is more common among males than females.
+This is due to males being involved in higher occupational and recreational careers, giving more exposure to kneeling and trauma to the knee.
 It affects all age groups, but is more likely to be septic when it occurs in children.
+In teens the most common cause of bursitis is overuse.
+Repetitive motions in sports such as baseball, tennis, soccer or track cause the bursa to become inflamed.